ESP 101. Entrepreneurship Foundations. (1)

-This course immerses students in the methods and practices of starting a business.
-In a fast-paced environment, for the duration of one weekend, students learn how to build companies, teams and insight.
-Over the course of the weekend, students will present ideas, form teams, and create a business model canvas.
-They will pitch their business concepts to real investors and practitioners, who will provide mentorship, coaching and feedback.
-The course is designed to integrate decision making, critical thinking, problem solving, and leadership skills in an environment similar to that of the startup business world.
-The course will provide an understanding of the tools necessary to succeed in any business venture.
+This hands-on experience immerses students in the early stages of the entrepreneurial process.
+In a one weekend fast-paced environment, students develop ideas, build teams and discover insights.
+Over the course of the weekend, students pitch their concepts, ideas and solutions to real investors and practitioners who will provide mentorship, coaching and feedback.
+The course is designed to integrate creative thinking, critical thinking, problem solving and leadership skills in an environment similar to the business world.
+Students get a real world understanding of how to succeed in any venture.

 ESP 103.
 Creativity, Innovation and Entrepreneurial Thinking.
 (2)

 This course prepares students to understand and address two pressing issues in business today: how to recognize and create new business opportunities and how to think more creatively within business environments.
 Students will be introduced to a number of tools, concepts and approaches including human-centered design, ideation techniques, the importance of embracing ambiguity, personal responsibility and the place of risk and fail in entrepreneurship, creativity and life.
 The class is highly interactive and experiential.
 EL.